-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant ,which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks (international accounting standards as interpreted and adapted by the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21, the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, The Local Government and Housing Act 1989, the Local government Act 1972 and the Local Government Act 2003. - We enquired of senior officers and the Audit and Accounts concerning the Authority's policies and procedures relating to: - the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit and Accounts Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Authority's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant ,which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks (international accounting standards as interpreted and adapted by the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22, The Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the Local Government Act 2003. - We enquired of senior officers and the Audit and Accounts Committee, concerning the Authority's policies and procedures relating to: - the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit and Accounts Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Authority's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
 This included the evaluation of the risk of management override of controls and any other fraud risks identified for the audit.
-We determined that the principal risks were in relation to: - journals that altered the Council's financial performance for the year - potential management bias in determining accounting estimates, especially in relation to - the calculation of the valuation of the Council's land and buildings and defined benefit pensions liability valuations; and
+We determined that the principal risks were in relation to: - journals that altered the Authority's financial performance for the year;

+- potential management bias in determining accounting estimates, especially in relation to the calculation of the valuation of the Authority's land and buildings, investment property and defined benefit pensions liability valuations; and